 - Purchase it from a brick-and-mortar medical supply store.

-- Purchase it yourself and submit the receipt for reimbursement to your insurance company.
+- Buy it yourself and submit the receipt for reimbursement to your insurance company.

-If the company you’re working with doesn’t carry your preferred brand, you will need to either contact additional medical supply companies to see if they carry it, or research the brands available through that company and choose a new one to fit your needs.
+If the company you’re working with doesn’t carry your preferred brand, contact additional medical supply companies to see if they carry it or research the company’s available brands and choose a new one to fit your needs.

 Some hospitals will order your pump for after your baby’s birth but before you are discharged.
 You may want to check with the facility where you plan to deliver to see if this service is offered.